csci104/site/labs/lab2/index.md

 1. What line is the problem occurring on?
     - Read through long standard library backtraces.
-      Often, a segfault or exception will happen deep inside C++ standard library code, and you will get a backtrace with several frames of obscurely named and templated functions at the top.  **BUT the problem is NOT in the C++ library code...It is in your code and the data you passed to the library function was INVALID, or you called the function for an invalid scenario.**  So ignore those function calls of C++ library functions, and find the highest frame that **mentions your code**.
+      Often, a segfault or exception will happen deep inside C++ standard library code, and you will get a backtrace with several frames of obscurely named and templated functions at the top.
+      Just ignore those, and find the highest frame that mentions your code.
       That is usually where the actual error is.
     - Use Valgrind as well.
       If all you need is the backtrace for a segfault, Valgrind can give that to you without any hassle.